 The Effect of Helium on Airship Range and Payload

-Because so much of a dirigible’s weight is fixed (in the form of the ship’s structure and engines, called “dead weight,” and required payload, such as crew and ballast) so the entire effect of the reduced lift of helium is absorbed by the ship’s payload; a helium-inflated airship has a much lower useful payload for passengers and freight and a much shorter range (because it can carry less fuel) than a hydrogen-inflated airship of the same size.
-For example, when the German-built LZ-126 was delivered to the United States it was inflated with hydrogen, and the ship flew from Friedrichshafen, Germany to Lakehurst, New Jersey nonstop; when the United States Navy operated the same ship with helium (as U.S.S.
-Los Angeles) its range was limited to 3,925 statute miles and it could not have made the same flight.
+Because so much of a dirigible’s weight is fixed (the ship’s structure and engines, called “dead weight,” and required weight such as crew and ballast) so the entire effect of the reduced lift of helium is absorbed by the ship’s payload; a helium-inflated airship has a much lower useful payload for passengers and freight and a much shorter range (because it can carry less fuel) than a hydrogen-inflated airship of the same size.